ECHOESProj/eo-tracking-matchup/README.md

     C --> |Yes| D(Retrieve & store EO value)
 ```

+The "Get next closet in time acquisition cloud mask" set is done at a coarse resolution,
+and the results are cached, to reduce the number of API requests.

-This is implemented in matchup_v1.py.
+This is implemented in matchup.py.
-matchup_v2.py does the same as matchup_v1.py, but uses the Sentinel Hub Statistics API, but it is slower,
+matchup_stats_api_test.py does the same as matchup.py, but uses the Sentinel Hub Statistics API, but it is slower,
-so use matchup_v1.py.
+so use matchup.py.

-# Usage
+## Usage

-    python3 matchup_v1.py in.csv out.csv
+    python3 matchup.py data/sample.csv data/sample_out.csv

-# Modify EO variables
+### Modify EO variables

-See "evalscript_ndmi" in the matchup_v1.py for the JavaScript code that returns gets the EO value.
+See "evalscript_ndmi" in the matchup.py for the JavaScript code that returns gets the EO value.
 Modify it to get other EO variables.

+You may need to modify the code if the format of CSV with the tracking data changes.